Yarmouk Camp: Establishment

-Operation and living

 Over time, refugees living in Yarmouk improved and expanded their housing.
-Currently, the district was densely populated, with cement block homes and narrow streets.
-Two main roads named (Yarmouk street) and (Falasteen street) were lined with shops and filled with service taxis and microbuses that ran through the camp.
+The district became densely populated.
+Two main roads, named "Yarmouk Street" and "Falasteen Street", were lined with shops and filled with service taxis and microbuses that ran through the camp.
 The BBC wrote that, although Yarmouk "is identified as a camp, there are no tents or slums in sight.
 It is a residential area with beauty salons and internet cafes".

 Living conditions in Yarmouk appeared to be better than in other Palestinian refugee camps in Syria, and residents of the camp numbered many professionals—doctors, engineers and civil servants, as well as many casual laborers and street vendors.

 There were four hospitals and a number of government-run secondary schools.
 UNRWA operated 20 elementary schools and eight preparatory schools in the camp, and sponsors two women's program centers.
 There were three UNRWA health care centers in Yarmouk, two of which received upgrades in 1996 with contributions from the government of Canada.
 In 1997, six schools were upgraded with contributions from the government of the United States, and a kindergarten was built with funds from the government of Australia.
 In 1998, the UNRWA was also able to construct a health center funded by the government of the Netherlands.
 There was another Health Center whose expertise is devoted to prevention and treatment of thalassemia.
 The Center was built in 2009 thanks to funds provided by the Spanish Agency for International Development Cooperation (AECID).